Prinnc3/Woocommerce-Vendor/README.md

 ![vendor](https://github.com/user-attachments/assets/402dc1f6-75a2-4c22-ad68-91095243e6a9)

-🛠️ How to Use:
+🛠️ <h1>How to Use:</h1>

-Download the vendor.php file.
+1. Download the vendor.php file.

-Zip the file in a folder named vendor.zip
+2. Zip the file in a folder named vendor.zip

-Upload it to your WordPress dashboard via Plugins > Add New > Upload Plugin.
+3. Upload it to your WordPress dashboard via Plugins > Add New > Upload Plugin.

-Activate it.
+4. Activate it.

-Go to any product in WooCommerce > Products > Edit and scroll down to the Product Data section.
+5. Go to any product in WooCommerce > Products > Edit and scroll down to the Product Data section.

-Input your vendor name in the new field.
+6. Input your vendor name in the new field.

 Save — boom! 🎉 Vendor name should be visible at the frontend.